SAP/openui5/CONTRIBUTING.md

 Analyzing issue reports can be a lot of effort.
 Any help is welcome!
 Go to [the Github issue tracker](https://github.com/SAP/openui5/issues?state=open) and find an open issue which needs additional work or a bugfix.

 Additional work may be further information, or a minimized jsbin example or gist, or it might be a hint that helps understanding the issue.

-We cannot accept pull requests yet, so in case you find a fix and want to propose it, describe it in the bug report - we will happily pick it up.
+Maybe you can even find and [contribute](#contribute-code) a bugfix?

 ## Report an Issue